Hon. Peter G. Crummey, a lifelong resident of the Town of Colonie, New York was sworn in as Colonie Town Supervisor on January 1st, 2022.

-Career Highlights: Prior to being elected as a Colonie Town Justice, Peter embraced public service in a variety of capacities, including as an Albany County Legislator and Minority Leader, a Prosecutor in the Colonie and Menands Traffic Courts, an attorney for the Town of Colonie and as the attorney for the Colonie Zoning Board of Appeals.
-Peter also maintains a practice of law in Albany.
+Prior to being elected as a Colonie Town Justice, Peter embraced public service in a variety of capacities, including as an Albany County Legislator and Minority Leader, a Prosecutor in the Colonie and Menands Traffic Courts, an attorney for the Town of Colonie and as the attorney for the Colonie Zoning Board of Appeals.
+Peter also maintained a practice of law in Albany for nearly 35 years.

-Peter routinely makes presentations concerning the Court system in local schools and to community groups and presents his annual Gavel Award to a teacher who promotes knowledge of the Courtroom in the classroom.
+Peter has made numerous presentations concerning the Court system in local schools and to community groups.
+He also has presented his annual Gavel Award to teachers who promote knowledge of the Courtroom in the classroom.

-Since 2007, Peter has hosted Benchmark, a cable television show for the Colonie Town Library, and has interviewed more than sixty jurists and attorneys involved in our justice system.
+Peter also hosted Benchmark, a cable television show for the Colonie Town Library, and interviewed more than sixty jurists and attorneys involved in our justice system.

-Awards: In 2013, Peter received The Distinguished Service Award from the NYS Bar Association’s Law, Youth and Citizenship Committee and received The Partners in Education Award from the Capital District Council for Social Studies.
+In 2013, Peter received The Distinguished Service Award from the NYS Bar Association’s Law, Youth, and Citizenship Committee and received The Partners in Education Award from the Capital District Council for Social Studies.
 In 2018, Peter received the President’s Award from the Albany County Bar Association.

-Personal Information: Peter is a life-long resident of the Town of Colonie and has five children, who continue to distinguish themselves in either the classroom, Courtroom or boardroom.
+Peter is a life-long resident of the Town of Colonie and has five children, who continue to distinguish themselves in either the classroom, Courtroom or boardroom.
 Peter and Sandy reside in the Town’s hamlet of Loudonville.